I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

 - Google Analytics

-These are the bare minimum you should be using but are also all you need when you’re starting out.
-There’s no need for you to buy expensive tools if you can barely pay for hosting.
+These are the bare minimum you should be using, but they are also all you need starting out.
+You don’t need expensive tools if you can barely pay for hosting.

 - SEMrush (best for keyword research);